httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 When parsing this header field, unrecognized keys MUST be ignored and MUST NOT fail the parsing to facilitate the addition of new limits in the future.

+A server that supports the creation of a resumable upload resource ({{upload-creation}}) under a target URI MUST include the `Upload-Limit` header field with the corresponding limits in a response to an `OPTIONS` request send to this target URI.
+The limits announced in an `OPTIONS` response SHOULD NOT be less restrictive than the limits applied to an upload once the upload resource has been created.
+If the server does not apply any limits, it MUST use `min-size=0` instead of an empty header value.
+A client can use an `OPTIONS` request to discover support for resumable uploads and potential limits before creating an upload resource.

 ## Upload-Complete

 The `Upload-Complete` request and response header field indicates whether the corresponding upload is considered complete.
 The `Upload-Complete` field value is a Boolean.